bilmark0/Deep-Learning-alpjai-Main-Project/README.md

 ---
 ## *Results*
-Here are some sample results from the simplified Mask R-CNN model:
-- *Input Image*: Satellite images from the dataset.
-- *Predicted Output*: Binary masks highlighting ships in the images.
+What we see is that the modell can guess the area really well where the ship is located, but it may have a crude outline.
+A few example pictures can be viewd at the end of "main.iypnb"

 ---

 ## *Evaluation*

-As for evaluation, plotting the learning curve is challenging due to the long training time per epoch.
-However, this can be observed directly by running the code or by checking the GitHub repository, where the notebook is available.
+As for evaluation, plotting the learning curve is challenging due to the long training time per epoch (still in "evaluation_main.ipynb and evaluation_hyp_opt.ipynb" it may be observed through training with a smaller dataset).
+As for the "main.ipynb" the full training, even with 1 or 2 epochs, the model learns the relevant patterns really well, due to the large number of training data.

 ### Key Points:
 1. *Large Backbone Network*: